Finding support and connecting with people living with

 - Lifeline 13 11 14 - 24/7 crisis support

-- Many hospitals have specialist breast care nurses
+- Many hospitals have specialist breast care nurses; some have specialist MBC nurses

-- Local cancer centers: Often run support groups and programs
+- Local cancer centers: May run support groups and living well programs

 - Community health centers: May offer free or low-cost counseling